 10. Narkasur Chaturdashi

 Goa like its neighboring Karnataka celebrates Narkasur Chaturdashi that falls a day before Diwali.
 You would see the giant effigies of demon Narkasur in almost every street.
 Children collect funds from the neighborhood to create Narkasur.
-It is their creativity on display in almost every street of Goa.
+It is their creativity on display in almost every street of the state.
 Music announces where the effigy is.
 If you want to see it being burnt, you have to be awake early morning on Diwali day.
 Cracker sounds in the neighborhood will wake you up.

-Where – Everywhere in Goa
+Where – Everywhere in the state

 When – A day before Diwali, Check the exact date